laubonghaudoi/Chinese_Rime/README.md

 1. Folders under the `sources/` directory are the source repos of some schemas which are preserved as submodules.
 Most of them are recipes (for an introduction to schema recipes, please see [Rime 輸入方案又是啥](https://github.com/rime/home/wiki/RimeWithSchemata#rime-%E8%BC%B8%E5%85%A5%E6%96%B9%E6%A1%88%E5%8F%88%E6%98%AF%E5%95%A5)) maintained by their authors, and can be installed and deployed by [plum](https://github.com/rime/plum) directly.
 Since not all schemas are open-sourced on GitHub, the collection under this directory is incomplete.
 2. The `unmaintained/` directory preserves schemas from other sources which are not recipes .
 They are not maintained by anybody so the usabilities are not guaranteed.
 3. The `download/` directory serves as the folder for the [released](https://github.com/laubonghaudoi/Chinese_dialect_Rime_schema/releases) packages.
 It contains only the selected schema for the prestige dialect of each language.
 Hence users can download, deploy and use these off-the-shelf schemas conveniently.
+4. The `script/` folder contains scripts for automatically updating the schema files.
+Please see [Tutorial](https://github.com/laubonghaudoi/Chinese_Rime#%E4%BD%BF%E7%94%A8%E6%95%99%E7%A8%8B%E9%A0%85%E7%9B%AE%E7%B6%B2%E7%AB%99-tutorial-project-website) for instructions on how to use.

 For related materials of the collected schemas, such as tutorials, schema white papers, etc., please see [Schema-related files (Tencent cloud)](https://github.com/laubonghaudoi/Chinese_Rime#%E8%B3%87%E6%BA%90resources)